preetxyz/Finance-Report/README.md

 Profit by year 2013 and 2014
 Profit by quarters
 Sale by products and Segment
-Total profit by countries shwo in Map
+Total profit by countries show in Map
 Using Slicer to select years or months

 ##Attribution